-While foraging, these birds use a backwards double-footed hop to clear away leaves or other debris and expose seeds and insects.
+While foraging, these birds use a backward double-footed hop to clear away leaves or other debris and expose seeds and insects.

 Eggs and Young

 The oval-shaped eggs are pale, creamy white, or grayish and are speckled with brown, red-brown, or gray markings that may be concentrated more on the larger end of the shell.
-There are 2-6 eggs per brood, and the female incubates the eggs for 12-13 days.
-After the altricial young hatch, both parents feed the chicks for 10-12 days.
-A mated pair may raise 1-3 broods each year, with multiple broods more common in the southernmost parts of the eastern towhee's range.
+There are two to six eggs per brood, and the female incubates the eggs for 12–13 days.
+After the altricial young hatch, both parents feed the chicks for 10–12 days.
+A mated pair may raise one to three broods each year, with multiple broods more common in the southernmost parts of the eastern towhee's range.

 These birds are frequent hosts to brown-headed cowbird eggs, and where their range overlaps with the spotted towhee in the Great Plains, hybridization is relatively common.

 While these birds are not considered threatened or endangered, their populations are declining, particularly in the northeastern part of their range.
 Continued land development that leads to habitat loss is believed to be a factor in this decline, and overuse of pesticides that removes the eastern towhee's food sources is also an issue.
 Reversing these trends can help the bird's population recover and their range may expand again.